Attriumph/Interview-Problem-Summary/FaceBook Interview/Front-end review notes.md

 Cross-Origin Resource Sharing (CORS) is a mechanism that uses additional HTTP headers to tell a browser to let a web application running at one origin (domain) have permission to access selected resources from a server at a different origin.

+## variable hoisting-- just for no strict mode
+* A variable declared by ‘var’, can be accessed before its declaration
+* Only the declaration hoisted, not the assignment!
+* So it is hoisted with a value as ‘undefined’.

 ## How to cross origin?
 1. CORS mechanism: it is decided by server of the requested source(the server decides Access-Control-Allow-Origin)
 2. JSONP
 3. proxy server

 ## The way to judge the data type in js
 Object.prototype.toString.call(), return [Object，type]
 jquery.type();